mebble/birdwatch/README.md

     - [x] put app state (like replies and sort toggles) into window history and querystring on user search
     - [x] restore app state from window history on browser forward/back button
     - [x] button to copy the window url bar (permalink)
+    - [x] window.history replacestate instead of pushstate on app init
     - [ ] make the exact view of the bar data encodable in the url
 - Tweet modal
     - [x] Avoid closing the modal on click (user can't interact with videos etc)